Aïcha (brand)

 Aïcha is a Moroccan food brand, best known for its jams, tomato sauces, oils, olives, canned tuna, and harissa.
 The brand was founded in 1929 in Meknes by French entrepreneurs Paul Sibut and Neyron, and became one of the most iconic names in Moroccan households, with the help of its famous mascot, the little girl "Aïcha".

 History

 Originally created for export markets, Aïcha initially specialized in canned fruits, vegetables, and truffles destined for Europe and North America.

 In 1962, the company was acquired by the Devico family, which redirected production toward the local market, especially jams.
 That same year, Mardochée Devico established the first food laboratory in Morocco.

 In 1976, the brand mascot, the girl with pigtails, was drawn by Albert Uderzo and René Goscinny, creators of "Astérix", and became the visual icon of the company.

 Products

-Image of an Aïcha jam jar.

 Aïcha offers a wide range of consumer products, including: